 Anti-Environmentalism is at the Heart of Modern Conspiracy Theory

-But things have changed in conspiracy land.
-Today conspiracists claim "globalists" are motivated as much by environmentalism as a desire for raw power.
 It seems the Illuminati has gone green.
+Conspiracists like Alex Jones claim "globalists" are motivated as much by environmentalism as a desire for raw power.
 The eco-Illuminati idea is absurd but also insidiously brilliant.
-By giving the globalists an environmental agenda, conspiracists are able to weave together every possible government action, down to the most inane local zoning board meeting, into a Grand Unified Conspiracy Theory.
+By giving the Illuminati an environmental agenda, conspiracists are able to weave together every possible government action, down to the most inane local zoning board meeting, into a Grand Unified Conspiracy Theory.
 Never before has anyone been able to link gun control to infill development or 9/11 to bike lanes—but anti-environmentalism makes it possible.

-Firing Through Hyperspace is Way Scarier than Blowing Up Planets
+Firing Weapons Through Hyperspace is Way Scarier than Blowing Up Planets

 I propose that we the fans create an alternative Star Wars prequel trilogy.
 Disney of course will never do this, so it's just for fun.
 It's fan fiction.
 And why?
-Because the biggest problems with Lucas's prequels are not the wildly ridiculous improbabilities (Darth Vader built C3PO?), or the intense dullness of trade negotiations, but in the many ways in which the prequels simply do not make sense in light of what we learned about the Star Wars universe from episodes 4, 5, & 6.
+Because the biggest problems with Lucas's prequels are not the wildly ridiculous improbabilities (Darth Vader built C3PO?), or the intense dullness of senate debates, but in the many ways in which the prequels simply do not make sense in light of what we learned about the Star Wars universe from episodes 4, 5, & 6.
 So, let's write an alternative prequel trilogy!
-Movies that abide by the guidelines, formulas, and story logic of the original trilogy — the episodes 1, 2, & 3 that could have been, that should have been.
-But before we do, we need to lay down some ground rules.
+Movies that abide by the guidelines, formulas, and story logic of the original trilogy — the episodes 1, 2, & 3 that could and should have been.
+But before we do that, let's lay down some ground rules.

 Fine art nature photography allows viewers to disappear into photographs, to imagine themselves in landscapes of rapturous beauty and momentarily forget their actual surroundings.